SamuVanoni/LeetCodePython/src/1963_minimum_number_of_swaps_to_make_the_string_balanced/readme.md

 ## What Did I Learn?

-### In this challenge I lerned a new form to solve problems:
+### In this challenge I learned a new form to solve problems:

 1. In it we create a list that will have elements removed and added as needed, and if there are no elements in it yet, we add 1 to the count.
 ```python